elstiko/Dungeon-World/docs/Classes/Ranger.md

 When you **set the watch for the night**, everyone takes +1 to take watch.

-When you gain a level from 6-10, choose from these moves or the level 2-5 moves.
+**-When you gain a level from 6-10, choose from these moves or the level 2-5 moves:**

 ### Wild Speech